-Mourning the loss of an animal is immanent, but at times, letting go of your horse can be in every one’s best interest.
-You are the eyes, ears and voice of the animal you cherish, and you are the one to make even the toughest calls.
+Mourning the loss of an animal is immanent and natural, but at the same time, letting go also can be in in your horse's best interest.
+You are the eyes, ears and voice of the animal you cherish and you are the one to make even the toughest calls.
 Sometimes you must choose when and how to release what is no longer working.
-When you see yourself as a steward and care-taker more than an owner, than the question is not "when does it no longer work for me” but "when does it no longer work for the animal”.
-You will feel sadness in letting your old horse go.
-Tears will help you release your attachment, while opening the space in your heart for a new relationship.
+When you see yourself as a steward and care-taker, more than an owner, than the question is not "when does it no longer work for me", but "when does it no longer work for the horse".
+You will feel sadness in letting your friend go, tears will help you release your attachment, while opening the space in your heart for a new relationship.